rohandubey/rohandubey.github.io/_posts/2023-09-19-MusicGen-Melody-Experiments.md

 <definition>
 Embark on a journey to craft your symphonic tales.
 The first step?
 Curate a melody treasure trove!
 Ensure it's tuned to dance harmoniously with the MusicGen framework.
 The script `text2json.py` is your melody maestro, orchestrating the transformation from `txt+wav` to `json+wav`.

 But that's not all!
 Craft a symphony manifesto - a poetic parchment listing the sacred paths of your audio and text creations.
-The <span style="color:#00FFFF">AudioDataset symphony</span> weaves it all together.
+The <span style="color:blue">AudioDataset symphony</span> weaves it all together.

-Tune in to the <span style="color:#00FFFF">config folder</span> - it's the control room for your melodic odyssey.
+Tune in to the <span style="color:blue">config folder</span> - it's the control room for your melodic odyssey.
 </definition>